MuselianiMariami/TBC-x-USAID/README.md

 Open index.html file in a web browser directly or host it using a simple server.
 	4. Launch the website:
 The website should now be accessible in your browser.

+##Second Way

+	1. Download ZIP:
+	•	Visit the GitHub repository page.
+	•	Click on the “Code” button, then select “Download ZIP.”
+	•	Save and extract the ZIP file to your preferred location.
+	2. Open in Code Editor:
+	•	Open your preferred code editor (e.g., Visual Studio Code, Sublime Text).
+	•	Use the “Open Folder” or similar option to open the extracted project folder.
+	3. Launch the website:
+	•	Locate the main HTML file (e.g., index.html) in the project folder.
+	•	Right-click on the HTML file and select “Open with Live Server” or open it directly in a web browser.